Carlos Pignatari

-Carlos Eduardo Pignatari (born 9 April 1959 in Votuporanga), mostly known as Carlão Pignatari, is a Brazilian entrepreneur and politician, member of the Brazilian Social Democracy Party (PSDB).
+Carlos Eduardo Pignatari (born 9 April 1959 in Votuporanga), mostly known as Carlão Pignatari, is a Brazilian entrepreneur and politician, member of the Social Democratic Party (PSD).

 He was Mayor of Votuporanga for two terms and, in the 2018 state elections, Pignatari was elect state deputy of the state of São Paulo for the third time.

 Biography

 Born in the municipality of Votuporanga, Carlos Pignatari is married to Marli Beneduzzi, with whom they have four children and one grandson.
 He began his political career at the age of 33, when he joined PSDB in 1992.
 Pignatari was regional coordinator of Mário Covas campaign for Governor in 1994.